bugok/blog/content/post/md2googleslides/index.md

 title: "Writing Google Slides presentations in markdown with md2googleslides"
 date: 2022-08-31T14:20:36+03:00
 summary: How to write presentations in markdown and convert those to google slides using md2googleslides.
+description: How to write presentations in markdown and convert those to google slides using md2googleslides.
 ---

 ## Presentations